glowupmatt/glowupmatt/README.md

 ### Hi there I'm Matthew 👋

-I am a Javascript/Typescript web developer that specializes in front-end.
-Throughout my career, I have utilized this language to build out interactive user experiences, as I have leveraged it with React, Redux, and Next.js.
-For back-end development, I have utilized it to build APIs using Node.js and Express.
+I am a software engineer specializing in full-stack development.
+Throughout my career, I’ve built interactive user experiences with TypeScript, and JavaScript utilizing frameworks like React, Redux, and Next.js.
+On the back end, I’ve developed scalable and efficient systems using Node.js, Express, Django, and Java Spring Boot.

 - 🌱 I’m currently learning
   - DevOps Skills